iconclass/sparql/README.md

 ## This is a work in progress and not Done yet! 🍴

-A tested endpoint is available at [https://test.iconclass.org/sparql](https://test.iconclass.org/sparql)
+An endpoint is available at [https://test.iconclass.org/sparql](https://test.iconclass.org/sparql)
 DISCLAIMER: it may go down, it may be unresponsive, there is no crack super devops team that has made it foolproof. (yet)

 But we are hard at work crossing the t's and dotting the i's, if you encounter bugs, [please let me know](https://forms.gle/twPq7swQZXmSX46G8) or you can mail me on info@iconclass.org or file some issues in this repo.

-Or ideally, contribute fixes... ;-)
+Or ideally, contribute some fixes in a pull request... 🎯

+# Credit

+Work on this service has been done with support from [FIZ Karlsruhe Information Service Engineering](https://www.fiz-karlsruhe.de/de/forschung/information-service-engineering) and [NFDI4Culture](https://nfdi4culture.de/)